 In February 2011, we entered into a contract with BARDA, a U.S. governmental agency that supports the advanced research and development, manufacturing, acquisition, and stockpiling of medical countermeasures.
 The contract originally consisted of an initial performance period, referred to as the base performance segment, which ended on May 31, 2013, plus up to four extension periods, referred to as option segments.
-Subsequent option segments to the contract are not subject to automatic renewal and are not exercisable at our discretion.
-The contract is a cost plus fixed fee development contract.
-Under the contract as currently in effect, we may cumulatively receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees if the remaining option segment is exercised.
+Subsequent option segments to the contract are not subject to automatic renewal and are not exercisable at Chimerix's discretion.
+The contract is a cost-plus fixed fee development contract.
+Under the contract as currently in effect, we may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees if all remaining option segments are exercised.
 We are currently performing under the second and third option segments of the contract during which we may receive up to a total of \$23.9 million and \$14.1 million in expense reimbursement and fees, respectively.
-The second and third option segments are scheduled to end on August 1, 2019.
-Of the \$75.8 million expense reimbursement and \$5.3 million in fees that we may receive, approximately \$74.3 million in expense reimbursement and fees has been funded.
-As of March 31, 2019, of the total funding the Company had invoiced an aggregate of \$64.9 million with respect to the base performance segment and the first three option segments.
-Under the BARDA contract, we recognized revenue of \$2.4 million and \$0.8 million during the three months ended March 31, 2019 and 2018, respectively.
+The second and third option segments are scheduled to end on May 31, 2020.
+As of March 31, 2020, of the total funding the Company had invoiced an aggregate of \$71.3 million with respect to the base performance segment and the first three option segments.
+Under the BARDA contract, we recognized revenue of \$1.2 million and \$2.4 million during the three months ended March 31, 2020 and 2019, respectively.